mosip/inji-web/inji-web/Notes.md

     fe ->> interceptor: Make request
     interceptor ->> be: intercepts and Forward request be -->> interceptor: Response from backend
+    interceptor ->> interceptor: Check if user is logged in alt isLoggedIn
+        activate interceptor
-    interceptor ->> interceptor: Check if response is unAuthorized alt is unAuthorized
+        interceptor ->> interceptor: Check if response is unAuthorized alt [check] is unAuthorized
+            activate fe
+            rect rgb(255, 240, 230, 0.5)
-        interceptor ->> fe: Redirect to passcode page <br/>(/ [location.state from will pass the current path]) fe ->> user: User clicks on sign in with * fe ->> fe: open /passcode [location.state will be as previous] Ask user to enter passcode user ->> fe: Perform login
+                interceptor ->> fe: Redirect to passcode page <br/>(/ [location.state from will pass the current path]) fe ->> user: User clicks on sign in with * fe ->> fe: Ask login - open root / [location.state will be as previous] Ask user to enter passcode user ->> fe: Perform login
-        fe ->> fe: On successful login, <br/>return to location.state if present else to home page note over fe: User is redirected to the page they were on before and user needs to re-trigger the action else isAuthorized
+                fe ->> fe: On successful login, <br/>return to location.state if present else to home page end
+            note over fe: User is redirected to the page they were on before and user needs to re-trigger the action deactivate fe
+        else [check] isAuthorized
+            rect rgb(230, 255, 230, 0.4)
                 interceptor ->> fe: Forward response
+                note over fe: Continue with the response end
+        end
+        deactivate interceptor
+    else guest mode
+        rect rgb(230, 255, 230, 0.4)
+            interceptor ->> fe: Forward response
-        Note over fe: Continue with the response end
+            note over fe: Continue with the response end
+    end
 ```